apache/lucenenet/websites/site/contributing/documentation.md

   - Update the `./websites/site/download/toc.yml` and `./websites/site/download/download.md` files to include a reference to the new page which should maintain descending version order.
   - Update the `./websites/site/docs.md` file and add a link to the new documentation for the current version which should maintain descending version order.
   - [Build the website](#website) and test locally, then deploy the changes
-- Once the website is committed/pushed, the last step is to create a named branch on the main [`lucenenet`](https://github.com/apache/lucenenet) repository with the name: `docs/[Version]`, for example `docs/4.8.0-beta00008` based on commit of the latest (if any) changes made to the docs in the `lucenenet` repository on the main branch.
-This branch is used for linking to on the API docs "Improve this Doc" button.